cspiregaming/documents/bylaws.md

 **Article IV: Annual Interest Survey Period**

 1. **Interest Survey Period**:
-   - The survey period shall open on the first Monday of October each year and remain open for one month.
+   - The survey period shall open on the third Monday of October each year and remain open until the end of the month.
    - Members may submit their interest to the club’s Secretary via email or designated digital platform.

 2. **Notification of Survey Period**: